2024 Solar Incentives Guide for Bellflower, CA - Tax Credits & Rebates

 EcoWatch's Bellflower, CA Solar Incentives FAQs

-An excellent idea would be to talk to a representative from the company that installed your solar panels – or get in touch with a local Bellflower solar installer — to learn about which incentives you might qualify for.
-If your system was installed after January 1, 2022, you likely qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
-Solar systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.
+Your best bet is to talk to the company that installed your solar panels – or get in touch with a local Bellflower solar installer — to learn about which incentives you may qualify for.
+If your solar panels were installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
+Systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

-To find the right solar panel installer for you, check out our guide to Bellflower's top solar panel companies.
+To find the best solar panel installer in your area, check out our guide to Bellflower's top solar panel companies.

-Solar energy is a renewable energy source — by switching where you get your energy, you help lessen the strain on our planet's resources.
-Solar panels can also lower the CO2 emissions from your home by 250 pounds annually, or roughly 5,000 pounds in 20 years.
+Solar energy is a renewable energy source — by changing where you get your energy, you help reduce the strain on our planet's resources.
+You can also lower your home's CO2 emissions by 250 pounds a year, or around 5,000 pounds in 20 years.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.